Learning Deep Morphological Networks with Neural Architecture Search: Experiments

 \subsection{Classification task}

-We evaluated our layers on two datasets : CIFAR10\cite{Krizhevsky09learningmultiple} and CIFAR100\cite{Krizhevsky09learningmultiple}.
-CIFAR10 and CIFAR100 are two data set composed of 50 000 training RGB images and 10 000 RGB test images.
-The Images are of size $32 \times 32$.
+We evaluate our layers on two datasets, CIFAR10\cite{Krizhevsky09learningmultiple} and CIFAR100\cite{Krizhevsky09learningmultiple}, which are composed of 50 000 RGB training images and 10 000 RGB test images of the size $32 \times 32$.
 CIFAR10 has 10 classes, while CIFAR100 has 100 classes.
-To train the DNN, we used the cross-entropy loss and reported the classification error.
-To train the DNN, we use the same experimental protocol as NAO use for CIFAR 10.
-During the architecture search, we use a small network with $B=5$ (number of nodes), $N=3$ (number of normal cells), $F=8$ (number of channels) and search the architecture for four iterations; each of them is composed of 50 epochs.
+To train the DNN, we used the cross-entropy loss and reported the classification error, and we used the same experimental protocol as NAO uses for CIFAR 10.
+During the architecture search, we use a small network with $B=5$ (number of nodes), $N=3$ (number of normal cells), and $F=8$ (number of channels), and search the architecture for four iterations; each of them is composed of 50 epochs.
 After the best cell architectures are found, we increase the architecture with $B=5$, $N=6$, $F=36$ and optimize the weight of the DNNs for 600 epochs.
 The batch size for the two-step is 128.
 The results in Table \ref{performance_on_cifar10} are the mean of 3 seeds.
-The mean error of our architecture with the morphological layer is 2.65\%, which is below 2.93\% of NAO\cite{luo2019neural}.
-We tried to replace the morphological dilation with erosion and saw that the result decreased.
-Hence we noticed on CIFAR 10 that the morphological dilation layer improves the performances of the DNN.
-We also noticed from Figure \ref{cell_CIFAR10_Structure} that NAO used this operation since it is present in 3 edges out of 15 for the Normal Cell and 4 out of 15 for the Reduction Cell.
-Morphological operations seem to bring information not present by traditional convolutional that can help to improve performances.
+The mean error of our architecture with the morphological layer is 2.65\%, which is below the 2.93\% of NAO \cite{luo2019neural}.
+After attempting to replace the morphological dilation with erosion, we see that the result decreases.
+Hence, we noted on CIFAR 10 that the morphological dilation layer improves the performance of the DNN.
+We also note from Figure \ref{cell_CIFAR10_Structure} that NAO uses this operation since it is present in 3 out of the 15 edges for the normal cell and 4 out of the 15 edges for the reduction cell.
+Morphological operations seem to bring information not presented by traditional convolutional layers, which can help to improve performance.
+Moreover, it seems that the training with the BN has a positive effect since it enables the performance to improve from 2.84 to 2.65

-We have illustrated in Figure \ref{cell_CIFAR10_Structure} the normal and reduction cell structure that we learned for the CIFAR10 \cite{Krizhevsky09learningmultiple} classification task.
-As one can the cells are represented by a graph, which can be characterized by an adjacency matrix that we are drawn in Figure \ref{matrix_for_cifar}.
+Figure \ref{cell_CIFAR10_Structure} illustrates the normal and reduction cell structures that we learned for the CIFAR10 \cite{Krizhevsky09learningmultiple} classification task.
+The cells are represented by a graph, which can be characterized by an adjacency matrix as drawn in Figure \ref{cell_CIFAR10_Structure}.